Frequently Asked Questions

 What is the Ketamine infusion process?

+Our infusions are provided in a state-of-the-art setting.
 The infusion begins with you relaxing in our comfortable infusion chairs in a private setting where we connect you to a blood pressure cuff, oxygen, pulse oximeter, EKG, and other monitors.
 Ketamine is a very safe drug when administered in a clinical setting.
 We take all the precautions to ensure your comfort and safety.
 Out nursing staff will then find a vein on your arm, wrist, or hand and insert your IV.
 Most patients are very surprised at how painless this process is.
 Our staff is among the most rigorously trained medical team and most IVs are started on the very first attempt.

 After the IV is in place we remove the needle and the only thing that remains is a small soft tube in the skin so there is no discomfort.
 We then connect the tube to the syringe with your specific dose of Ketamine and place it on a special infusion pump.
 Unlike most clinics, we administer the infusion in a syringe pump to assure the exact dosing and timing for your infusion at a find-tuned rate.